FOREX-Dollar surges anew, euro zone data eyed

 Friday showed speculators increased their bullish bets on the

-U.S. dollar in the week ending Sept.
+U.S. dollar in the week ended Sept.
 23. The value of the

 dollar's net long position rose to $35.81 billion from $31.42